-By default, the Goto icon is displayed in the Command bar.
+I I - default, the Goto icon is display ed in the Command bar. Ľ

 Landable waypoints which can be reached with the current MacCready setting are colored green.
 Landable points which can be reached with MacCready setting zero are colored yellow while the others are not colored.
-The glideslope calculation considers the altitude reserve if entered in the Flight Properties 56 dialog.
+The glideslope calculation considers the altitude reserve if entered in the Flight Properties 43 dialog.

-There is more columns available than they are seen by default.
+There are more columns available than they are seen by default.
 Arrival height and L/D to the point are not visible.
 Make the existing columns thinner to see the others.
 You may then reorder them by dragging the column header to a new location.